99061142/CRUD-login/README.md

-# Assignment
+# Project

-Make a todo website with an login form, and show the todo lists to the account the user has made.
+Todo clone

+## Current state of the project

+Create an account, login/logout, change the status of the account and delete the account.

 ## NOTE